Your web browser is outdated and may be insecure

 Nursing staff who work outside, even for short periods of time, are at risk of sunburn and skin damage caused by ultraviolet (UV) rays in sunlight.

-Nursing staff involved in work outdoors should cover as much skin as possible, use a minimum of SPF15 factor sunscreen on any exposed skin and try to stay in the shade wherever possible.
-Anyone with fair/ freckled skin that doesn’t tan or burns easily, has red or fair hair and light-coloured eyes, or has a large number of moles should consider additional measures including wearing a hat that covers the ears and back of the neck.
+Nursing staff involved in work outdoors should cover as much skin as possible, use a minimum of SPF15 sunscreen on any exposed skin and try to stay in the shade wherever possible.
+Anyone with fair/freckled skin that doesn’t tan or burns easily, has red or fair hair and light-coloured eyes, or has a large number of moles, should consider additional measures including wearing a hat that covers the ears and back of the neck.

-Nursing staff who are required to wear PPE including respiratory protection, eye protection, aprons etc. are at risk of increased body temperature when working in high temperatures.
-Employers should review the risk assessment for the activity that requires PPE and implement additional measures, such as ensuring PPE is only worn for the task requiring it, discarding single use PPE when taking breaks, taking breaks more frequently and wearing lighter, loose fitting uniforms.
+Nursing staff who are required to wear PPE, including respiratory protection, eye protection and aprons, are at risk of increased body temperature when working in high temperatures.
+Employers should review the risk assessment for the activity that requires PPE and implement additional measures, such as ensuring PPE is only worn for the task requiring it, discarding single use PPE when taking breaks, taking breaks more frequently and wearing lighter, loose-fitting uniforms.

-In England the MET office, in partnership with the UK Health Security Agency, operates the Heat-health Alert Service from June to September each year.
-The service forewarns of periods of high temperatures, which may affect the health of the public, using a green to red colour warning system.
-Red being the most serious, indicating a significant risk to life.
+In England the Met Office, in partnership with the UK Health Security Agency, operates the Heat-health Alert Service from June to September each year.
+The service forewarns of periods of high temperatures, which may affect the health of the public, using a green to red colour-warning system.
+Red is the most serious, indicating a significant risk to life.

 Employers must take action to assess the risk to staff working in hot weather.
 This should include: